learn-co-curriculum/ruby-oo-fundamentals-classes-and-instances/README.md

 end
 ```

 The `Dog` class is defined with the `class` keyword, followed by the class name and closed with an `end`.
+"The body of this class is between the `class` and `end` keywords.

 Class names begin with capital letters because they are stored in Ruby constants.
 If your class name contains two words, the name should be CamelCased, like this: